Manuel Daza Martín

 Principal Investigator

-I am currently a Ramón y Cajal fellow at IPBLN-CSIC, where I lead my laboratory as principal investigator.
+I am currently a tenured scientist group leader at IPBLN-CSIC, where I lead my laboratory as principal investigator.
 I have carried out most of my scientific career in the United Kingdom, where I completed a PhD program at the University of Birmingham.
 During my PhD I investigated how BRCA1 functions in response to replication stress.
 After my PhD, I joined the Institute of Cancer Research (ICR) in London as a postdoctoral researcher to study how repetitive DNA sequences are replicated.

 My international scientific career has provided me with the opportunity to establish global collaborations and to secure competitive funding to launch my research lines.